syncfusion-content/blazor-docs/blazor/common/how-to/render-blazor-server-app-in-ie.md

 ## Blazor Server App

 The Microsoft Internet Explorer supports `Blazor Server` app with additional polyfills in .NET Core 3.1 apps.
-However, it is not support with .NET 5.0 or later versions.
+However, it does not support .NET 5.0 or later versions.
 Refer to [Blazor updated browser support](https://docs.microsoft.com/en-us/dotnet/core/compatibility/aspnet-core/5.0/blazor-browser-support-updated) for more information.

 Find the following steps to add the polyfills in the Blazor server application.